 Before and after examples

-I have to admit that when I first discovered this recipe and cleaning method, I was skeptical.
+I admit that when I first discovered this recipe and cleaning method, I was skeptical.
 It seemed way too easy to be effective.
-But it works really well.
+But it works well.
 Check out these before and after examples brought to you by a very amateur photographer (me):

 Homemade Upholstery Cleaner